All Products

 Benefits

-DSA is integrated into the processors of ECS instances that use the eighth-generation SHENLONG architecture.
+Intel® DSA is Integrated into the processors of ECS instances that use the eighth-generation SHENLONG architecture.
 Alibaba Cloud provides relevant drivers based on Alinux 3.
-After you install ack-koordinator on ECS instances that are integrated with DSA, DSA acceleration is automatically enabled to transfer memory operations to DSA.
+If you use this DSA model as a worker node in an ACK cluster and install ack-koordinator on ECS instances, DSA acceleration is automatically enabled to transfer memory operations to DSA.
 This accelerates data replication and transformation, and mitigates CPU jitters during the acceleration process.
 DSA provides the following benefits:

-• DSA improves the data processing performance of data-intensive workloads on nodes, optimizes memory operations in the OS kernel such as memory balancing and compaction, and improves the overall memory performance of nodes.
+• It improves data processing performance for data-intensive workloads on nodes, optimizes memory operations in the OS kernel, such as memory balancing and compaction.
+This improves the overall memory performance of nodes.

-• DSA significantly improves the performance of the nearby memory access acceleration feature of ack-koordinator in handling individual data requests.
-The vCore hours consumed by workloads are reduced.
+• It significantly improves the performance of the nearby memory access acceleration feature of ack-koordinator in handling individual data requests.
+The vCore-seconds consumed by workloads are reduced.
 The acceleration performance of DSA is improved when the usage of remote memory increases.
-The speed of accessing 100,000 to 1,000,000 memory pages can be improved by 30% to 200% and the CPU utilization is reduced.
+The speed of accessing 100,000 to 1,000,000 memory pages is improved by 30% to 200%, and the CPU utilization is reduced.
 Approximately 1.7 GB of application memory is migrated to the local server.
-Compared with processors that are not integrated with DSA, the migration time is reduced to 31.25% and the bandwidth is increased to 320.00%.
+Compared with processors that are not integrated with DSA, the migration time is reduced to 31.25%, and the bandwidth is increased to 320%.

 Important